Jasonwts-x/BIS5151E_Research-Assistant/README.md

 ### 3. Configure and run the project

 ```
 python src/app/main.py
 ```

 ---

 ## 🧠 License
-This project is for educational and non-commercial use within the M.Sc.
-Information Systems program at Hochschule Pforzheim.
+This project is for educational and non-commercial use within the Master of Information Systems program at Hochschule Pforzheim.
 All AI models and datasets used must comply with open-source or institutional usage rights.